DevCode1/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_overview.rst

 students read and respond to contributions made by other members of the same cohort only.

-For more information, see :ref:`TBD`.
+For more information, see :ref:`Implementing the Automated Assignment Strategy`.

+.. _All Manual Assignment:

 ==========================================================
 Grouping by Common Characteristic: All Manual Assignment